 Conceived and Directed by Daniel Fish

-In association with Collapsable Giraffe
+In association with The Collapsable Giraffe and OHenry Productions

-Scenic design: Jim Findlay, Josh Higgason, Amy Rubin
+Scenic Design: Jim Findlay, Josh Higgason, Amy Rubin

-Lighting design: Scott Zielinski
+Lighting Design: Scott Zielinski

-Sound design: Tei Blow
+Sound Design: Tei Blow

-Costume design: Terese Wadden
+Costume Design: Terese Wadden

 Movement Director: Beth Gill